ektaatomar/Extracting-Tabular-Data-from-PDFs-using-Object-Detection-with-Keras-Retinanet/README.md

 https://github.com/tzutalin/labelImg

 Train and Test text files- These essentially contain the name of image files(without the extention) to be used for training and testing.

+## Preparing CSV Files for Training
+After getting all above files ready and in place, we need to create CSV files with the annotation information with the help of build_logos.py script.
+For obvious reasons, it would generate Train and Test CSV files for next steps of training and validation.

+## Training Model
+Trained the model on our dataset while using the pretrained COCO weights which made the training faster and more precise.
+As advised, evaluated its performance, which turned out to be very impressive.